bflad/chef-stash/README.md

 ### Stash Database Attributes

+_The default database will be changing to postgresql when cookbook 4.x is released._

 All of these `node['stash']['database']` attributes are overridden by `stash/stash` encrypted data bag (Hosted Chef) or data bag (Chef Solo), if it exists

 Attribute | Description | Type | Default